denten-books/plain-text/1-metaphor.md

 knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
-An iconic image requires no explanation; it is intuitive.
-Instead of searching for the right command the user relies on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
+An iconic image requires no explanation; it is intuitive.[^ln1-icon] Instead of searching for the right command the user relies on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
 The move between "conversational" and "direct" interaction models could in this way be explained as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]

+[^ln1-icon]: I am using the traditional Peircian distinction between symbol, icon, and index.
+Peirce writes "icons are are so completely substituted for their objects as hardly to be distinguished from them" [@peirce_algebra_1992, 226].

-[^ln1-peirce]: Charles Sanders Perice, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_plato:_1999, 250a-b].
+[^ln1-peirce]: Charles Sanders Peirce, a philosopher of language whose vocabulary I have been using here, suggests Simulacra as a possible synonym for Icon, citing also Plato's *Phaedrus* in relation to the Greek `ὁμοίωμα` or imitation [@peirce_excerpts_1998, 481; @plato_plato:_1999, 250a-b].